Chronic Pain

 That moment is one of the most isolating experiences in medicine.
 Not because the care was inadequate, but because the underlying biology has outpaced what existing treatments are designed to address.
 Standard pain management was built to reduce the signal.
 It was not built to repair the nerve damage or restore the vascular environment that is generating it.
 For patients whose pain originates in ischemic or structurally damaged nerve tissue, that gap is the reason treatment has not worked.
 It is not a personal failure.
 It is a gap in what currently exists.

-That is exactly the patient population investigational clinical research is designed to serve.
+That is the patient population investigational clinical research is designed to serve.

 Why Patients Begin Looking Further

-Patients with chronic neuropathic and ischemic pain may explore investigational options when pain has persisted for a year or more despite appropriate multimodal treatment; multiple medication classes have been tried and have failed to provide lasting relief; interventional procedures including nerve blocks or spinal cord stimulation have not produced durable benefit; a pain specialist or neurologist has indicated that no additional conventional intervention is available; or the functional and psychological impact of the pain has reached a level that is no longer sustainable.
+Patients with chronic neuropathic and ischemic pain may consider investigational evaluation when one or more of the following applies: pain has persisted for a year or more despite appropriate multimodal treatment; multiple medication classes have been tried without providing lasting relief; interventional procedures including nerve blocks or spinal cord stimulation have not produced durable benefit; a pain specialist or neurologist has indicated that no additional conventional intervention is available; or the functional and psychological impact of the pain has reached a level that significantly affects daily life.

 .webp?width=1000&height=1491&name=chronic%20pain%20pt%20consult%20(2).webp)